purescript-contrib/purescript-aff/MODULES.md

 launchAff :: forall e a.
 Aff e a -> EffA e Unit
 ```

-Converts the asynchronous effect into a synchronous one.
-All values and
+Converts the asynchronous computation into a synchronous one.
+All values
-errors are ignored.
+and errors are ignored.

 #### `runAff`